stylekit/stylekit.github.io/_posts/_temp/_2016-12-29-feature-driven-development.md

 - Collaboration friendly
 - Opensource project often encourage feature branches when asked for pull requests
 - Easier to reason with than abstract fixes etc.
+- If you need to fix a bug in a complicated segment of code, its easier if one fix it while adding a feature, as one tend dive deeper into the code if one attempts to reshape it.